xydxydxyd1/seclab-naivedef/position/README.md

 The test dataframe will then be pickled and saved according to arguments provided to `main.py`

-# Evaluation
+# Judge

-Evaluation code is then run on the pickled test case dataframe.
-In this step, the responses will be generated and matched.
-Then, visualizations will be created.
+The pickled test cases will then be tested and judged.